-Once you have achieved a fair degree of rhythm (the first scale) in all the horse’s paces, you can start to work on suppleness.
 Like everything else in the training scales, no single scale can be worked on in isolation from the others, and you will find that as you work on suppleness, your horse’s rhythm will continue to improve and a reasonable contact becomes more possible.

 The first three scales are also variously called, the familiarisation phase, the training phase, and, the phase of understanding and confidence, i.e. when your horse is becoming familiar with carrying your weight on his back, is developing an understanding of your aids, and is learning to trust you.

 So what exactly is suppleness?

 The British Dressage rule book defines suppleness as:

 “The aim is that the horse’s muscles have tone and are free from resistance, his joints are loose and he does not tighten against the rider’s aids.
 The muscles that are really important are those over the top line from the hind legs over the quarters, loins, in front of the wither and up to the poll.

 The test of whether a horse is supple and working ‘through’ the back and neck is that when the rein contact is eased (as in a free walk) the horse wants to stretch forward and down and not try to hollow and lift his head.”

 This, as you can see, focuses largely on longitudinal and mental suppleness, whereas riders often think solely in terms of lateral suppleness, i.e. the ability to bend equally on both sides and to conform to the arc of circles and turns.

 As you work on lateral suppleness, it will improve your horse’s longitudinal suppleness and vice versa.